manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 reads in a hologram and divides it by a corresponding background image.
 If this is unfamiliar to you, please review the :ref:`load_tutorial` tutorial.

-Next, we use numpy's linspace to define a set of distances at 2-micron intervals to propagate our image to.
+Next, we use numpy's linspace to define a set of distances between the image plane and the reconstruction plane at 2-micron intervals to propagate our image to.
 You can also propagate to a single distance or to a set of distances obtained in some other fashion.
 The actual propagation is accomplished with :func:`.propagate`: